integralfx/MemTestHelper/DDR4 OC Guide.md

    | tCWL<sup>1</sup> | tCL | tCL - 1 | tCL - 2 |
    * On Intel, tWTRS/L should be left on auto and controlled with tWRRD_dg/sg respectively.
 Dropping tWRRD_dg by 1 will drop tWTRS by 1.
 Likewise with tWRRD_sg.
 Once they're as low as you can go, manually set tWTRS/L.
    * On Intel, changing tCWL will affect tWRRD_dg/sg and thus tWTR_S/L. If you lower tCWL by 1 you need to lower tWRRD_dg/sg by 1 to keep the same tWTR values.
 Note that this might also affect tWR per the relationship described earlier.
    * <sup>1</sup>Some motherboards don't play nice with odd tCWL.
 For example, I'm stable at 4000 15-19-19 tCWL 14, yet tCWL 15 doesn't even POST.
 Another user has had similar experiences.
+Some motherboards may seem fine but have issues with it at higher frequencies (Asus).
+Manually setting tCWL equal to tCL if tCL is even or one below if tCL is uneven should alleviate this (eg. if tCL = 18 try tCWL = 18 or 16, if tCL = 17 try tCWL = 16).
-     * At higher frequencies some motherboards (Asus) won't post with an odd tCWL.
-Manually setting tCWL equal to tCL if tCL is even or one below if tCL is uneven should alleviate this (eg. tCL = 18, tCWL = 18 or tCL = 17, tCWL = 16).
+   * The Extreme-preset is not the minimum floor in this case. tRTP can go as low as 6, while tWTRS/L can go as low as 1 6.
+Some boards are fine doing tCWL as low as tCL - 6.
+Keep in mind that this *will* increase the load on your memory controller.

 5. Now for the tertiaries:
     * If you're on AMD, refer to [this post](https://redd.it/ahs5a2).